Reversing the “Tragedy of the Commons” in the Amazon Rainforest

 But the Amazon rainforest has lost at least 17% of its forest cover within the last 50 years.
 This is problematic because this fragile ecosystem stores 90-140 billion metric tons of carbon, the release of even a portion of which accelerates global warming significantly.

-As indigenous people and our partners in the Amazon understand, the benefits of the Amazon rainforest to the ecosystem of our planet, Earth, and all its species of life, far exceed the short-term monetary value that grazing, oil drilling, and agriculture bring to a few people.
+The benefits of the Amazon rainforest to the ecosystem of our planet, Earth, and all its species of life far exceed the short-term monetary value that grazing, oil drilling, and agriculture bring to a few people.
 The deforestation of the Amazon rainforest continues to clearly be a “tragedy of the commons” in the making.

-So, what can we do as individuals to reverse the damages and losses from the “tragedy of the commons” that the deforestation of the Amazon so vividly illustrates?
+So, what can we do to reverse the damages and losses from the “tragedy of the commons” that the deforestation of the Amazon so vividly illustrates?

-We are fortunate that we have a chance during this pivotal time in our history to change the dream of the modern world that is rooted in consumption and acquisition without regard to the natural world or even to our own future.
-We in the modern world are in a trance, living in a dream that is threatening to destroy not only the Amazon rainforest, but the health and well-being of our planet.
+This worldview is rooted in consumption and acquisition without regard to the natural world or even to our own future.
+Many of us are in a trance, living in a dream that is threatening to destroy not only the Amazon rainforest, but the health and well-being of our planet.